tearust/t-rust/docs/_gitbook-dev-docs/1_core_docs/The_future_and_innovation_of_layer2.md

+# The Future of Layer-2s

-# Existing Blockchains Use Layer2s for Scalability
+## Existing Blockchains Use Layer-2s for Scalability

 Ever since Blockchain was invented, many projects have tried improving the technology to make blockchain run faster and cheaper.
 To make blockchains more scalable, there are two primary innovation paths: